-Trio guilty of share options and listing fraud
+Trio jailed for share options and listing fraud

-The former chairperson of two listed companies and two other persons, charged by the ICAC, were today (Thursday) convicted by a District Court judge of their roles in a listing fraud and share options scam after the judge had spent three days in reading his verdict.
+The former chairperson of two listed companies and two other persons, charged by the ICAC, were today (Wednesday) sentenced to various jail terms at the District Court for their roles in listing fraud and share options scams.

-Lily Chiang, 50, former chairperson of a listed company formerly known as Pacific Challenge Holdings Limited (PCH), and Shah Tahir Hussain, 48, former executive director of PCH, were found guilty of a joint charge of conspiracy to defraud.
+Lily Chiang, 50, former chairperson of a listed company formerly known as Pacific Challenge Holdings Limited (PCH) and another listed company Eco-Tek Holdings Limited (Eco-Tek), received a jail term of three and a half years.